-Abstract- Network forensics is widely used in tracking down criminals and detecting network anomalies, and data capture is the basis of network forensics.
+Abstract- Network forensics is an emerging interdiscipline used to track down cyber crimes and detect network anomalies for a multitude of applications.
+Efficient capture of data is the basis of network forensics.
 Compared to traditional networks, data capture faces significant challenges in cognitive radio networks.
-In traditional wireless networks, one monitor is usually assigned to one channel to capture traffic, which incurs very high cost in a cognitive radio network because the latter typically has a large number of channels.
-Furthermore, due to the uncertainty of the primary user's activity, cognitive radio devices change their operating channels randomly, which makes data capturing more difficult.
+In traditional wireless networks, usually one monitor is assigned to one channel for traffic capture.
+This approach will incur very high cost in cognitive radio networks because it typically has a large number of channels.
+Furthermore, due to the uncertainty of the primary user's behavior, cognitive radio devices change their operating channels dynamically, which makes data capturing more difficult.
 In this paper, we propose a systematic method to capture data in cognitive radio networks with a small number of monitors.
 We utilize incremental support vector regression to predict packet arrival time and intelligently switch monitors between channels.
-In addition, a protocol is proposed to schedule multiple monitors to perform channel scan and packet capturing in an efficient manner.
+We also propose a protocol which schedules multiple monitors to perform channel scanning and packet capturing in an efficient manner.
+Monitors are reused in the time domain and geographic coverage is taken into account.
 The real-world experiments and simulations show that our method is able to achieve the packet capture rate above 70% using a small number of monitors, which outperforms the random scheme by 200%-300%.